 Value Description PS0 Powers on Power Supply 0 in the host server.
 PS1 Powers on Power Supply 1 in the host server.
-PS2 Powers on Power Supply 2 in the host server.
-PS3 Powers on Power Supply 3 in the host server.

 bootmode

 poweroff

 removefru

 Use the removefru command to prepare a FRU (field-replaceable unit) for removal and to illuminate the corresponding OK-to-Remove LED on the host server.
 For information about the location of the OK-to-Remove LED, refer to your server's documentation.